Sometimes you just feel knocked off your feet by a big life change — maybe after the death of a parent, a divorce, or losing your job at mid-life.

 It doesn’t have to be so hard.
 You don’t have to be alone with that confusing time.
 Loss doesn’t have to be a heart-break.
 There’s heart-broken, and there’s heart broken open.
 Let’s talk about the difference.

 I provide a safe container where you feel understood.
-And I can help you piece things together to live into the person you’re now becoming.
+And I can help you piece things together to become the person you’re now becoming.

 Val has a way of creating a comfortable space, and at the same time, really taking you to the limit to unleash your fullest potential.”